How to Highlight Your Own Hair at Home

 You see, doing all of your hair one color is easy.
 The highlights are a pain.
 I love to cut my own hair, try new styles, and try new colors.
 When people ask me about highlights, I always say, "You should never do your own highlights!
 It is just too difficult.
 I do my own, but I am crazy."
 So yes, the time has come again.
 I decided to ruin a perfectly good evening by doing my own highlights in my hair again.
 If you are interested in also taking a perfectly nice day and destroying it, I am happy to explain the highlighting process.
 Please feel free to do the same in your own spare time!

-My first piece of advice to you is: do yourself a favor and buy the Hairpainting Kit by Clairol Nice N Easy.
-Yes, the stores sell the kind with the cap and you pull your hair through.
-Don't do that.
-If you buy the hairpainting stuff, it is much easier to apply and a lot less painful.
+- My first piece of advice to you is: Do yourself a favor and buy the Hairpainting Kit by Clairol Nice N Easy.
+While the stores sell the kind with the cap where you pull your hair through, don't do that.
+If you buy the hair painting stuff, it is much easier to apply and a lot less painful.

 I do hope your hair actually turned out well.
 Make sure to shampoo all the goo out your hair and then use the conditioner that came in the box.
 If you had the patience to do everything I listed, then chances are, you are looking good.
 My hair turned out better than expected, but I do still have my box of Natural Instincts I bought with the highlights just in case.
 I will add that to my hair tomorrow just to tone down the brassy look a bit.
 Always wait 24 hours after shampooing your hair before using hair color though.
 I hate to say this, but if it looks really bad, you might just want to stay in for 24 hours and then put the hair color in your hair.
 Sorry.
 I warned you not to do highlights on your own hair, didn't I?
 I told you I was crazy!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.